MoniqueOberholzer/MoniqueOberholzer/README.md

 ### Hello World, I am Monique 👋😊

-Hi there, I am a self taught data scientist currently in university for my Bsc Data Science degree.
+Hi there, I am a Bsc Data Science student.
 I have been teaching myself Python, R, Tableau and MySQL.
-Ohhhh and I am also a copywriter for B2B SaaS companies while I work on transitioning into Data Sciences full time 🌟
+Ohhhh and I am also a copywriter for B2B SaaS companies while I work on transitioning into Data Engineering🌟

 👩🏻‍💻 My Projects 📚

-Currently wokring on updating my projects - watch this space...
+Currently working on updating my projects - watch this space...